Can’t Remove Purgeable Disk Space

 Optimize Disk Storage

 Apple added a feature called “Optimize Disk Storage” in Mac OS Sierra.
-The idea is quite good, unfortunately it isn’t implemented very well.
+The idea is quite good.
+This feature isn’t well-implemented dough.
 If you have it enabled in System Preferences under iCloud/iCloud Drive settings (which I think is on by default), you essentially have two different values of how much disk space you have available.
-One “real”, that shows exactly how much there is, and then you have the Purgeable part, that includes software that can be uninstalled on the fly and later restored if enough space is available.
+One “real,” that shows exactly how much there is, and then you have the Purgeable part, that includes software that can be uninstalled on the fly and later restored if enough space is available.

 My problem was that Mac OS Sierra refused to remove the Purgeable part of the partition, so when I tried to install Bootcamp, It only showed the “real” free disk space.
-Problem is, I manually deleted stuff like iMovie and Garageband with the associated files by hand using OmniDiskSweeper, which is a free and very good application for finding and removing large unused files on your disk.
-But for some reason, Mac OS Sierra refused to recognise that I actually had the free disk space.
-After searching around the net, I couldn’t find a good solution.
+The problem is, I manually deleted stuff like iMovie and Garageband with the associated files by hand using OmniDiskSweeper, which is a free and excellent application for finding and removing large unused files on your disk.
+But for some reason, Mac OS Sierra refused to recognize that I had the free disk space.
+After searching the net, I couldn’t find a good solution.
 But after a quick hack, I’ve created an easy way of forcing Mac OS to remove the “Purgeable” disk space.

 How to remove Purgeable Disk Space

 First I created a 20GB file using the Terminal application.
 It’s easy enough thanks to Mac OS Unix underpinnings.
-Open the Terminal application, found in the Utilities-folder in Applications.
-Don’t let the sparse interface scare you, this thing has super powers!
+Open the Terminal app, found in the Utilities-folder in Applications.
+Don’t let the sparse interface scare you; this thing has super powers!

 Enter the following: